 --Douglas Lorain, Backpacking Oregon: From Rugged Coastline to Mountain Meadow (Wilderness Press).

 "One of this country’s most famous river gorges may be seen from this trail.
 The route passes Rainie Falls, one of the Rogue River’s scenic highlights and the only spot on the Wild and Scenic section of the lower Rogue which forces rafters and boaters out of the water.
 Highlight: This is the best hike in the Oregon Siskiyous.
 The path follows a world-famous whitewater gorge as it cuts through the Siskiyou Mountains and Coastal Range to the Pacific."

---Art Bernstein, Hiking Oregon's Southern Cascades and Siskiyous (Falcon Guides).
+--Art Bernstein and Zach Urness, Hiking Southern Oregon (Falcon Guides).

 Sign in/up to upload photos.